Rang De Basanti: Plot

-In London, film student Sue McKinley finds the diary of her grandfather James, who served as a colonel of the British Army in the 1930s.
-James oversaw the capture and execution of the three freedom fighters — Bhagat Singh, Sukhdev and Rajguru at the Lahore Jail — and has written in his diary about his admiration for their revolutionary spirit, in spite of his being an officer of the British Empire.
+In London, film student Sue McKinley finds the diary of her grandfather James, who served as a colonel in the British Army in the 1930s.
+James oversaw the capture and execution of the three freedom fighters – Bhagat Singh, Sukhdev, and Rajguru – at the Lahore Jail and has written in his diary about his admiration for their revolutionary spirit, in spite of his being an officer of the British Empire.

 Inspired by the revolutionaries' story, Sue decides to make a film on them.
-She travels to India, where she searches for actors with the help of her friend Sonia (Soha Ali Khan), a student of international studies at the University of Delhi.
-Amid a string of unsuccessful auditions, Sue meets Sonia's friends: Daljit "DJ" Singh (Aamir Khan), Karan Singhania (Siddharth), Sukhi Ram (Sharman Joshi) and Aslam Khan (Kunal Kapoor).
+She travels to India, where she searches for actors with the help of her local associate Sonia, a student of international studies at the University of Delhi.
+Following a string of unsuccessful auditions, Sue meets Sonia's friends: Daljit "DJ" Singh, Karan Singhania, Sukhi Ram, and Aslam Khan.
 She immediately decides to cast them in her film, with DJ as Chandra Shekhar Azad, Karan Singhania as Bhagat Singh, Aslam Khan as Ashfaqulla Khan, and Sukhi Ram as Shivaram Rajguru.

-DJ, Aslam, Sukhi and the spendthrift Karan, who is the son of political well-connected businessman Rajnath Singhania, are at once carefree and cynical about their futures.
+DJ, Aslam, Sukhi, and the spendthrift Karan, who is the son of politically well-connected businessman Rajnath Singhania, are at once carefree and cynical about their futures.
 While they get along well with Sue, they remain uninterested in working on a film expressing patriotism towards India.
-Tensions arise when Sue casts the boys' rival, the right-wing party activist Laxman Pandey, as Ram Prasad Bismil.
+Tensions arise when Sue casts the boys' rival, conservative party activist Laxman Pandey, as Ram Prasad Bismil.
 However, over the course of working on the film, Pandey grows closer to the others.
 Sue begins a relationship with DJ.

-The group becomes devastated when Sonia's fiancé Ajay Singh Rathod, a flight lieutenant in the Indian Air Force, is killed when his MiG-21 jet malfunctions and crashes.
-The government attributes the accident to pilot error and closes the case, but Sonia and her friends refuse to accept the official explanation, remembering Ajay as a skilled pilot who died while steering the plane away from crashing into a populous city.
-They learn that the corrupt Defense Minister Shastri, signed a contract importing cheap parts for MiG-21 aircraft in exchange for a personal favor.
-Karan, however, is severely jolted when he realizes that his father Rajnath was involved in orchestrating the deal.
+The group becomes devastated when Sonia's fiancé, Ajay Singh Rathod, a flight lieutenant in the Indian Air Force, is killed when his MiG-21 jet malfunctions and crashes.
+The government attributes the accident to pilot error and closes the case, but Sonia and her friends refuse to accept the official explanation, knowing that Ajay was a skilled pilot who died while steering the plane away from crashing into a populous city.
+They learn that the corrupt Defense Minister Shastri signed a contract importing cheap parts for MiG-21 aircraft in exchange for a personal favor.
+Karan is severely jolted when he realizes that his father Rajnath was involved in orchestrating the deal.